yuanzhibang-tool/TTQM-Docs/en/terms-of-service-privacy-policy/terms-of-service.md

 #### 1.1

-`TTQM` (and "we", "our" or "this app" mentioned below) is a product provided by the main company Beijing Dave Health Technology Co., Ltd.
+`TTQM` (and "we", "our" or "this app" mentioned below) is a product provided by the main company David Health Co.,Ltd.

 Products: Services and products offered by `TTQM`.